cs107-blue-kumquat/cs107-FinalProject/docs/milestone1.md

 >  The authors thank the developers of AutomaticDifferentiation (BlueKumquat et al., 2021) for making their > code available on a free and open-source basis.

+## Feedback

+Only feedback from Sergey was to put a file LICENSE in the root directory of the project.
+A LICENSE was added in the root directory hereafter.